 The history major teaches students to judge data and summarize information which is vital to many professions.
+Students gain practical insight by studying the social, economic, and governmental threads throughout history and comparing and contrasting them with civilization today.
+Studying key historical figures and events equips students with the knowledge to solve present conflicts and problems.
 History majors have entered fields of law, politics, journalism, education, management, religion, and social sciences.

-Students must have at least a "C-" in all history, political science, and church history courses.
 To complete a Spanish minor, students must take ML 421 in addition to minor requirements (p.
-178).
+176).